 Except, wait, didn’t we just agree that functional addresses are better than imperative ones?
 They give you more freedom in figuring out how to implement them, and they are not sensitive to global state such as whether you happen to be coming from London in the first place.
 What if you’re coming from Cardiff?
 If you follow the imperative address (and you are of a literal turn of mind) you’ll drive to London, then follow the directions quoted above(*), which is hardly optimal.

 So could it be that functional programming is better than imperative programming after all?

 What does a functional program look like?
 At the risk of perpetuating a cliché, consider the toy problem of factorials.
 (I nearly said “the problem of calculating factorials, but even saying it that way presupposes an imperative approach to solving the problem.)
-A factorial is a produce of a specified integer and all smaller positive integers, so that factorial(5) is 1x2x3x4x5 = 120.
+A factorial is the product of a specified integer and all smaller positive integers, so that factorial(5) is 1x2x3x4x5 = 120.
 And the obvious way to write a function for that is of course:

 This is nice, simple code, and hard to get wrong.
 (Although as a matter of full disclosure, I guess I should admit that I did get it wrong when I typed it in just now for this article: I forgot the x = x – 1 and got into an infinite loop.
 Oops.)

 That’s an imperative program, which tells you how to calculate a factorial.
 But a functional program just says what a factorial is — the number you first thought of times the factorial of the number one less than that.
 (I’m using Ruby as a sort of executable pseudocode for both versions of the factorial function so that language-wars don’t obscure the conceptual point.)